JK11751/JK11751/README.md

 - 🔭 I’m currently working on AI model
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on Javascript React projects
-- 🤔 I’m looking for help with simulation and modelling
+- 🤔 I’m looking for help with Simulation and Modelling
-- 💬 Ask me about my projects
+- 💬 Ask me about my Projects
-- 📫 How to reach me: email at kgimasegmail.com
+- 📫 How to reach me at kgimasegmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: 'comical'
 -->
 ### My Tech Stack